 The recruitment process can be time and resource consuming.
 So you’ve probably wondered at some point whether performing group interviews is a way of speeding up that process.
-Well, to ensure you’re fully aware of task at hand, we’re here to give you a quick rundown on group interviews, what they’re fore, and how best to conduct a group interview.
+Well, to ensure you’re fully aware of the task at hand, we’re here to give you a quick rundown on group interviews, what they’re for, and how best to conduct a group interview.

 Wurkplace often consult businesses on their recruitment process, it’s something that many SMEs struggle with.
 Group interviews can be a fantastic way of ensuring you get the right people while cutting down on the time spent getting them.
 But what are they for?